junguler/m3u-radio-music-playlists/README.md

 *   download the stream files and play them locally on your pc or other devices which i've talked about further down in this markdown file

+alternativly use this [M3U radio player](https://junguler.github.io/M3U-radio-player/) i've made with the help of chatgpt

+* the player comes with 10 pre loaded stream links
+* click on the folder icon to load your local m3u playlist
+* click on the globe icon to load an online playlist (a raw github address for example)

 ###### on windows, mac and linux

 *   mpv: for the tinkerer types, see my [config files](https://github.com/junguler/win_confs/tree/main/mpv/portable_config) for an example